julietteengel/frontend-technical-test/README.md

 ## Future Improvements

 > **Note:** These are improvements I would add with more time.
-They represent conscious trade-offs made for the 4-hour constraint.
+They represent conscious trade-offs made for the time constraint.

 ### 🧪 Testing
 **Current:** No automated tests